linuxserver/docker-tautulli/README.md

 * `-v /logs` Map this to PLex Media servers log directory - bonus points for mapping RO
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
-* `-e ADVANCED_GIT_BRANCH` to choose a specfic branch ( no support on the app if changed )

-It is based on phusion-baseimage with ssh removed, for shell access whilst the container is running do `docker exec -it plexpy /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it plexpy /bin/bash`.

 ### User / Group Identifiers